Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/syntax-inline.md

 ## Syntax: Inline Data
 ### Description

-The Widget API allows you to completely avoid writing JavaScript in many cases.
+The Xen HTML API allows you to completely avoid writing JavaScript in many cases.
 This is through the use of `Inline Syntax`, with the idea that you are able to reference data directly in your HTML markup.

 An example is as follows: